 The Critical Studies seminars are group sessions, led by a recognized working art historian and critic.
 Seminars are divided over the two years into specific topics, with the first year concentrating on historical contexts of criticism and contemporary practice, and the second year focusing on more independent study topics and research, culminating in the production of a thesis statement in the final semester.

-Students are expected to compliment the critical studies seminars with their own objective comment, based on outside reading as well as visits to concurrent museum and gallery exhibitions.
+Students are expected to complement the critical studies seminars with their own objective comment, based on outside reading as well as visits to concurrent museum and gallery exhibitions.

 Thesis Project (MFA only)